Engaging Live Performance with Optimal Venue Acoustics

 Soundproofing helps block external noise from interfering with events, ensuring guests can focus without distractions.
 It involves using techniques like double-glazing windows or adding insulation, which helps create a more controlled acoustic environment.

-Q: How can I optimize speaker placement in a venue?
+Q: How can I optimise speaker placement in a venue?

 Q: What are some common mistakes venues make with acoustics?